dputhier/pygtftk/docs/source/ologram.rst

     nb_threads = 1,
     step_1_factor_allowance = 2,                        # How many words to ask for in each step 1 rebuilding, as a multiplier of multiple_overlap_max_number_of_combinations error_function = None,                              # Custom error function in step 2
-    smother = True)                                     # Should the smothering (quadratic reduction of abundance) be applied ? interesting_combis = combi_miner.find_interesting_combinations()
+    smother = True,                                     # Should the smothering (quadratic reduction of abundance) be applied ? normalize_words = False)                            # Normalize words by their summed squared in step 2 ? interesting_combis = combi_miner.find_interesting_combinations()

-For more details about usage and implementation, please read the notes below :
+For more details about usage and implementation, please read the notes below.

 **Arguments:**